 Now this is where the story gets really cool.

-5 months later we received a call that our dossier would be entering the Haitian adoption process with Steevenson’s dossier, and 15 months after that we received a phone call from our caseworker saying we were officially matched with him!!!
+5 months later we received a call that our dossier would be entering the Haitian adoption process along with the dossier of the child they had chosen for us.

-And now here we are, exactly 1 year later, and I am SO excited to introduce you to our son: Steevenson Chevalier Palmer!!!
+And now here we are, exactly 1 after that, and I am SO excited to introduce you to our son: Steevenson Chevalier Palmer!!!

 I call him “Sonny” for short. 🙂